The Philosophy of Andy Warhol

+Background

 Warhol signed two book contracts in 1974 with Harcourt, one for The Philosophy and the second for a biography of Paulette Goddard, which was never completed.

 The Philosophy was ghostwritten by Warhol's frequent collaborator, Pat Hackett, and Interview magazine editor Bob Colacello.
 Much of the material is drawn from taped interviews Hackett did with Warhol specifically for the book, and also from conversations Warhol had taped between himself and Colacello and Brigid Berlin.

+Release

+The Philosophy was published by Harcourt Brace Jovanovich in August 1975.
+Warhol signed 14,000 copies of the book at the warehouse before it was released.

+An excerpt from the book was published in the September 1975 issue of Cosmopolitan magazine.

-Warhol promoted the book in September 1975 on a nine-city U.S. book tour, followed by stops in Italy, France, and England.
+Warhol promoted the book in September 1975 on an eight-city U.S. book tour, followed by stops in Italy, France, and England.